Ditchling | Ditchling Holiday Homes | Simple Getaway

 Visit the nationally renowned Ditchling Museum of Art & Craft which is host to a lively programme of events and exhibitions held throughout the year.
 Likewise, The Turner Dumbrell workshops are home to many resident artists and craftspeople who open their doors during the Artists’ Open House Trail during the May Brighton Festival.
 For beautiful bespoke jewellery, look no further than Pruden & Smith Goldsmiths which also provide tours of their workshop and an insight into the Pruden family history within the village.

-Looking for accommodation and places to stay in Ditchling?
-Book direct with Simple Getaway and save unnecessary fees on Airbnb and VRBO, we offer the cheapest rate every time, guaranteed!
-Give us a call today!
+If you’re looking for accommodation and places to stay in Ditchling, book direct with Simple Getaway and save unnecessary fees on Airbnb and VRBO – we offer the cheapest rate every time, guaranteed!
+Give us a call today, or browse our selection of luxury Sussex-based holiday homes here.

 Front Door | Beacon Cottage | Ditchling Holiday Homes | Simple Getaway